sim590/lain-wiki/alsabar.md

 `colors` | Bar colors | table | see **colors**
 `notifications` | Notifications settings | table | see **notifications**

-`command` is useful if you require additional arguments to amixer.
+`command` is useful if you need to pass additional arguments to amixer.
 For instance, users with multiple sound cards may define `command = "amixer -c X"` in order to set amixer with card `X`.

 ### colors